You are here

 U.S. - Ghana Trade Facts

-Ghana is currently our 89th largest goods trading partner with $1.5 billion in total (two way) goods trade during 2014.
-Goods exports totaled $1.2 billion; goods imports totaled $272 million.
-The U.S. goods trade surplus with Ghana was $915 million in 2014.
+Ghana is currently our 91st largest goods trading partner with $1.2 billion in total (two way) goods trade during 2015.
+Goods exports totaled $887 million; goods imports totaled $309 million.
+The U.S. goods trade surplus with Ghana was $578 million in 2015.

-According to the Department of Commerce, U.S. exports of Goods to Ghana supported an estimated 5 thousand jobs in 2014.
+According to the Department of Commerce, U.S. exports of goods to Ghana supported an estimated 5 thousand jobs in 2014 (latest data available).

 NOTE: No services trade data with Ghana are available.